SOMANARESH9518/USERAPI/README.md

 <br>
 List the Particular User with the id

+<p>Before Starting the App, you have to clear the data from visits.pickle which will clear the local cache of NBR_VISITS(total visits of home link till now)</p>

 In the home, you can find a Search bar with options username,email,date.